joelfan/OjsStatistics/README.md

 ## Installation

+**Part1 (data collection)**
+There are no specific requirements, apart from php > 7.2.

+**Part 2 (web view)**
+* create a folder in htdocs, name it as you want
+* (after having launched part1) copy inside this folder part2 content, that is index.html and src subfolder

+## Configuration and launching part1 (data collection)
+To configure,
+* edit constants.php.
+Many of the parameters are mandatory and refer to your soecific installation
-**Part1 (data collection)** There are no specific requirements, apart from php > 7.2.
-You just need the output folder structure (out/geo and out/stat), then you can launch the data collection simply by typing
+* then you need the output folder structure (out/geo and out/stat), create structure if not already done
+* then you can launch the data collection simply by typing
 <pre>   *php collectOjsStat.php*  </pre>
 or if you want to put in crontab, you can configure crontab with
 <pre>   *30 6 1 \* \*     su - apache -c "php /usr/share/httpd/ojsStatistics/collectOjsStat.php"*   </pre>
 which is of course an example with user apache at 6:30 each first day of month.

+Be careful, depending on the number of journals, the process can be quite long.
+It takes more than 1 hour with 50 journals.
+If you want to collect past data, you need to be even more patient, it really takes much time.
+But at least it must be done only once.